Just the right size.

 The Cavalier Helpers, Resource Committees, Student Council, House Leadership Board, Honor Committee, Key Club and Peer Tutors are some of the ways to serve and to lead.

 We offer choir, orchestra, visual arts, dance, photography, music technology, band, theater, chess and speech.
 Plays, musicals, concerts, exhibits, chess and speech meets are all part of a program in which we take great pride.

 More than $2.5 million in financial need-based assistance was granted to students last year.
 (No full scholarships are given; no athletic scholarships are awarded.)

 Grandparents' and Special Friends' Day, Chapel every day, school musicals, dads’ breakfasts and suppers, the Family Fun Run, the Fall Family Picnic, Parents' Night Out, Hoopla…a few of our great traditions.

 A goal of excellence.

-The mean SAT scores for Canterbury’s Class of 2012 were 618 critical reading, 621 math and 627 writing.
-The class of 2012 was offered more than $2 million in merit-based college scholarships.
+The mean SAT scores for Canterbury’s Class of 2014 were 614 critical reading, 618 math and 621 writing.
+The mean ACT scores for Canterbury's Class of 2014 was 26.9.
+The class of 2014 was offered more than $5 million in merit-based college scholarships.